-- 3. If opposite side support is being used, center the fitting for the opposite side support over the opposite side hole, gap 1/16-in.
-(1.5 mm), and place four 1/4-in.
-(6-mm) tack welds at 90° increments.
+- (1) LMH values are as follows: Sensor Size 1: 2.89-in.
+(73 mm) Sensor Size 2: 3.92-in.
+(100 mm) Sensor Size 3: 3.96-in.
+(101 mm) - 3.
+If opposite side support is being used, center the fitting for the opposite side support over the opposite side hole, gap /16 in.
+(1.5 mm), and place four /4-in.
+(6 mm) tack welds at 90° increments.
 Insert the sensor into the mounting hardware.
-Verify that the tip of the sensor is centered in the opposite side fitting and verify that the plug will fit around sensor.
+Verify that the tip of the sensor is centered in the opposite side fitting and that the plug will fit around sensor.
 Finish weld per local codes.
 If the alignment of the sensor does not allow enough clearance to insert the opposite side plug, make the necessary adjustments prior to making the finish weld. - To avoid serious burns, allow the mounting hardware to cool before continuing.